Avenged Sevenfold (album): Songs

 "Critical Acclaim" was the first song written for the album, and was also released as the lead single.
 The song is about people in the United States who criticize each other, but never do anything to make a change.
 It also features lyrics about people not appreciating what soldiers do for them.
 The song received negative attention due to the perceived political nature of the lyrics, though bassist Johnny Christ explained that it was "more of a human thing", and not a criticism of one group of people.

 "Almost Easy" was released as the second single from the album.
 The song was written by drummer The Rev. It was originally supposed to appear in the 2007 Transformers film, but it wasn't finished in time.
 It was later featured in the film's sequel, Revenge of the Fallen.
 The song has been certified platinum by the RIAA.
+The USC Trojans Marching Band performed the song "Almost Easy" at the Rose Bowl halftime show on January 1, 2009.

 "Scream" is the third song on the record, and was released as the fifth and final single from the album in October 2008.
-The song opens with a scream by Valary Sanders, who is singer M. Shadows' wife.
+The song opens with a scream by Valary Sanders, who is singer M. Shadows' wife (and Synyster Gates' sister-in-law).

 "Afterlife" is about a man who dies suddenly, and finds himself in heaven.
 Although he enjoys the peace, he decides he needs to escape, because he isn't ready to die.
 The song didn't do as well on charts as "Almost Easy", but, although it hasn't been certified by the RIAA, the song has beaten all others from the album in terms of digital streams.

-"Gunslinger" is the second song on the album to feature political lyrics.
+"Gunslinger" is about a soldier missing his family and home during a war.
 The song moves from a country ballad into a more regular hard rock song.
-The song is about a soldier returning home after war.

 "Unbound (The Wild Ride)" is the sixth track on the album.
 It features a children's choir singing the outro.
 The song is singer M. Shadows least favorite Avenged Sevenfold song.

 "Dear God" was the fourth single and a notable deviation from the band's usual heavy metal style, taking on more of a country feel.
 Johnny Christ has stated that the inspiration for the song came from the band's friendship with country act Big & Rich.
 Their influence can be heard in the background vocals of MuzikMafia member Shanna Crooks.